-If you’re looking to scrape up a meal from seemingly nothing, here’s one way to really hit it out of the park.
+If you’re looking to scrape together a meal from seemingly nothing, here’s one way to really hit it out of the park.
 In fact, breadcrumbs really do need to be scraped, swept or otherwise salvaged from a scattered mess on the counter to do this dish right.
 Minced anchovies and garlic create a tasty olive oil infusion to coat the pasta with, and some spare greens like kale, or just a shower of fresh parsley for garnish, combine for a healthy and effortless, last-minute dinner.

 I suppose you’ll need to like the taste of anchovies first.
 I must say I was never a fan of those dry, shriveled things that sat atop a greasy, smelly slice of pizza when I was a kid.
 Since that unfortunate introduction to the little fish, I’ve grown very fond of anchovies — in salads, in sandwiches with sliced, hard-boiled eggs, or crushed up in Caesar dressing or tapenades.
 I now get cravings for the flavorful, oily fillets, which is precisely what happened before making this pasta.
 And I take no guilt from it — anchovies are a terrific source of omega-3 fatty acids and a highly sustainable choice for seafood.